Narotam-Mishra/react-native-learning/ReadMe.txt

 # We can also nest `Text` component.

 # The `Text` component is essential for displaying text in react native.
-Every text node within a view must be wrapped with the text component.
+Every text node within a view must be wrapped with the `Text` component.

 ## Lec 10 - Image (5:50)